-- As Work Programmes are published for a period of normally two years it varies depending on when the deadline is. - The period from when the call for proposal opens to the deadline for submitting a proposal is minimum three months.
+- As Work Programmes are published for a period of normally two years the time from publication to deadline varies. - The period from when the call for proposal opens to the deadline for submitting a proposal is minimum three months.

 HOW TO START THE APPLICATION PROCESS AND FIND PROJECT PARTNERS?